marko-janic/Masters-Thesis-Marko-Janic/README.md

 The output of the vit model is 197 due to the embedded patches + class token.
 We don't use the class token.

 ### Important arguments
-- one_heatmap: If set to true the targets for the model will contain one heatmap with multiple gaussians on it instead of having one heatmap per prediction.
 - particle_width
 - particle_height
 - mode